 - Short-term swelling (inflammation) of the airways in the lungs (acute bronchitis).

 - Other conditions.

-There isn't enough information to know whether oriental arborvitae can be safely applied to the skin.
+When applied to the skin: There isn't enough reliable information to know if oriental arborvitae is safe or what the side effects might be when applied to the skin.

 Porphyria, an inherited condition.
 Oriental arborvitae might make porphyria worse.